 But is it really worth it for you to spend money on a slightly prettier version of the game you already own?
 I say YES.

 An HD remaster is a perfect way to introduce someone to a series you yourself have enjoyed in the past, especially if the remaster itself is a trilogy (Such as Uncharted: The Nathan Drake Collection) as well as give yourself the chance to try out a series yourself that you may have missed the first time around.

 Perhaps you've sold a game from your PlayStation 3/Xbox 360 collection, but want to sink your teeth into it again, chances are it has been made available on PlayStation 4/Xbox One.

-Each of these games were at first, released in Japan only, and offered additional challenges and bosses for players to try.
+Each of these games was at first released in Japan only, and offered additional challenges and bosses for players to try.
 With updated visuals and music made for the remasters, it was an absolute delight to be able to enjoy these additions that Western fans had been asking for at last.

-Now, of course, no remaster is perfect, you'll most likely come across bugs which were present in the original game, and may also have bugs of their own (looking at you, Silent Hill HD Collection) you should at least give a remaster a chance before you decide to cast it aside, in favour of the original.
+Now, of course, no remaster is perfect, you'll most likely come across bugs that were present in the original game and may also have bugs of their own (looking at you, Silent Hill HD Collection) you should at least give a remaster a chance before you decide to cast it aside, in favor of the original.